tinyclub/linux-lab/README.md

 This introduces how to add a new board for Linux Lab.

-## 5.1 Choose a board supported by qemu
+## 5.1 Choose a board supported by QEMU

 list the boards, use arm as an example: